Serious about reducing employee turnover? Approach it as a leadership issue, not just an HR issue

 - Regular, inclusive team meetings that encourage dialogue and meaningful discussion across the team

 - Huddles at the beginning of each shift that encourage staff to work through problems and challenges together

-- Effective work group goals that inspire teams to achieve important goals together
+- Effective work group leading goals that inspire teams to achieve success together

-- Small but frequent performance improvement team that promote group problem-solving
+- Small but frequent performance improvement teams that promote group problem-solving

 - Recognition of individual employees who provide support to their colleagues, which signals that the effort is appreciated and recognized by the leader

 - Counseling for employees who fail to support their colleagues and who do not work well with others